Tanner Memorial Library of Philosophy

 Tanner Library supports the teaching and research mission of the Philosophy and Religious Studies departments with a core collection of books, journals, and reference materials.
 Dissertations, honors theses, and reserve materials for philosophy department courses are also kept in Tanner.
 The library is also an ideal location for quiet study or small group collaboration, with 4 tables, 2 lounge chairs, a full time librarian, and a beautiful view of the Main Quad.

-Tanner Library is open to anyone with a SUnet ID card, including faculty, students, staff, and alumni.
+Tanner Library is open to anyone with a SUnet ID card, including faculty, students, staff, and alumni, as well as visiting scholars and faculty.
 Nearly all materials in the main collection, including bound journals, are available for checkout with SUnet ID.
 Tanner’s holdings are listed in SUL's SearchWorks, the general online catalog.
 Tanner materials may be returned to any library in the SUL system.
 During closed hours, materials can also be returned through the Tanner Library drop box, just left of the Tanner doors.

 Tanner Collection Development Policy